henry-aw/Evaluating_ML_Classifiers/README.md

 - Log Loss

 ---

 ## Technologies & Usage
-This project leverages Python 3.9, Numpy, Matplotlib, Scikit-Learn, Pandas with the following requirements and dependencies:
+This project leverages Python 3.9, Numpy, Matplotlib, Scikit-Learn, Pandas, and Seaborn with the following requirements and dependencies:

--import itertools
+- import itertools
--import numpy as np
+- import numpy as np
--import matplotlib.pyplot as plt
+- import matplotlib.pyplot as plt
--from matplotlib.ticker import NullFormatter
+- from matplotlib.ticker import NullFormatter
--import pandas as pd
+- import pandas as pd
--import numpy as np
+- import numpy as np
--import matplotlib.ticker as ticker
+- import matplotlib.ticker as ticker
--from sklearn import preprocessing
+- from sklearn import preprocessing
--%matplotlib inline
+- %matplotlib inline